 The definition of “Affiliate” is deleted and replaced with the following:

 ““Affiliate” means in relation to a Party, any entity controlled, directly or indirectly, by that Party, any entity that controls, directly or indirectly, that Party or any entity directly or indirectly under common control with such Party.
 For this purpose, “control” of any entity means ownership of a majority of the voting power of the entity;”

+The term “Business Day” shall be amended by adding after the word “office” the words “and Warsaw, Poland”.

+AOTES: Our Polish Affiliate is providing various support functions.

 The following definition is added: